Grant Program Overview

 - The institute should have either existing relationships or the ability to co-ordinate with different federal organizations such as NIDA, FDA, DEA, NIH and HHS for necessary clearances to pursue medical cannabis trials.

-- The institute should have clinical trial and data collection practices in place that follow the general FDA guidelines to support effectiveness claims in new cancer drug applications (NDAs), biologics license applications (BLAs), or other supplemental applications.
+- The institute should have clinical trial and data collection practices in place that follow the general FDA guidelines to support effectiveness claims in new drug applications (NDAs), biologics license applications (BLAs), or other supplemental applications.

 Grant Submission Process: How To Apply